JudeVector/JudeVector/README.md

 - 🤔 I’m looking for amazing projects and teams to work with.
 - 💯 I love learning new things everyday because i believe knowledge is essential
 - 😄 Am open for Internships.
-- ⚡ Fun fact: I play games and love meeting people of similar interest.
+- ⚡ Fun fact: I love playing games and love meeting people of similar interest.